 4. PAYLOAD.
-Rockets must contain and completely enclose two raw large hen's eggs of 57 to 63 grams weight and a diameter of 45 millimeters or less, and must return these both from the flight without any cracks or other external damage.
-Eggs will be issued to the team by event officials during finals, but teams must provide their own eggs for their qualifying flights.
+Rockets must contain and completely enclose one raw large hen's egg of 57 to 63 grams weight and a length of 60 millimeters or less, and must return this from the flight without any cracks or other external damage.
+This egg must be placed in the rocket "on its back" with its long axis perpendicular to the rocket's intended direction of flight.
+The external diameter of the rocket at the point where the egg is placed must be no less than 59 millimeters.
+Egg will be issued to the team by event officials during finals, but teams must provide their own egg for their qualifying flights.
 Rockets must be allowed to land at the end of flight without human intervention (catching) and will be disqualified if there is such intervention.
-The eggs must be removed from the rocket at the end of the flight in the presence of a designated NAR official observer and presented to that official, who will inspect them for damage.
-Any external damage to either egg is disqualifying.
+The egg must be removed from the rocket at the end of the flight in the presence of a designated NAR official observer and presented to that official, who will inspect it for damage.
+Any external damage to the egg is disqualifying.

 5. DURATION SCORING.
-Scores shall be based on total flight duration of the portion of the rocket containing the eggs, measured from first motion at liftoff from the launch pad until the moment of landing or until the rocket can no longer be seen due to distance or to an obstacle.
+Scores shall be based on total flight duration of the portion of the rocket containing the egg, measured from first motion at liftoff from the launch pad until the moment of landing or until the rocket can no longer be seen due to distance or to an obstacle.
 Times must be measured independently by two people not on the team, one of whom is the official NAR-member adult observer, using separate electronic stopwatches accurate to 0.01 seconds.
 The official duration will be the average of the two times, rounded to the nearest 0.01 second.
 If one stopwatch malfunctions, the remaining single time will be used.
 Duration scores will be computed by taking the absolute difference between 45 seconds and the measured average flight duration to the nearest 1/100 second (this difference is always a positive number, or zero), and multiplying this by 2.

 6. ALTITUDE SCORING.
 Rockets must contain the commercial electronic altimeter (Perfectflite Model ALT 15K or ALT 15K Rev 2) approved for use in the Team America event, in a compartment that is properly vented to the atmosphere.
 The altimeter must be inspected by an NAR official both before and after the flight, and may not be modified in any manner.
 The altimeter must be confirmed by this official to have reset to zero before flight.
-The altitude of the portion of the rocket containing the eggs, as recorded by this altimeter, will be the sole basis for judging the altitude score.
+The altitude of the portion of the rocket containing the egg, as recorded by this altimeter, will be the sole basis for judging the altitude score.
 This score will be the absolute difference between 750 feet and the altimeter-reported altitude in feet (this difference is always a positive number, or zero).